 Faculty members interested in developing mentoring relationships should be responsive to any offers of assistance and open to taking the initiative in forming mentoring relationships.
 Mentors may need to be prepared to present a mentee’s case for renewal and promotion in the future.

-- maintain contact with mentors
+- maintain contact with mentors;

-- keep mentors apprised of academic progress
+- keep mentors apprised of academic progress;

-- ask for help and raise concerns
+- ask for help and raise concerns;

-- listen to and seriously consider mentors' advice
+- listen to and seriously consider mentors' advice and

-- exchange ideas and experiences with mentors
+- exchange ideas and experiences with mentors.

 The What of Mentoring

-Mentor(s) can provide advice on all aspects of academic development of a mentee, teaching, research, service, and topics of interest of the parties.
-A suggested list can be found here in this “Best Practice Checklist.”
+Mentors can provide advice on all aspects of academic development for a mentee--teaching, research, service, and topics of special interest.
+A suggested checklist can be found in this Best Practice Checklist.